 Exactly how long your blockage will last depends, not unexpectedly, on what the cause of the blockage is.
 Some blockages go away by themselves and somewhat quickly at that; others could persist and call for medical intervention.

-You shouldn’t allow your blockage to linger for longer than one week, as a general rule, without getting it examined.
+You shouldn’t allow your blockage to linger without getting it examined, and always treat sudden hearing loss as an emergency.

 When Should I Be Concerned About a Blocked Ear?